wyattades/markdown-to-email/README.md

 - Text under this new heading

 ### Removing Bullet Points
-Paragraphs have bullet points by default, but you can disable them by appending a minus `-` to the heading of those paragraphs.
+Paragraphs have bullet points by default, but you can disable them by appending a minus `-` to their heading.
 For example:
 ```
-Heading-
+Here is a heading-

 This paragraph will not have a bullet point!
 ```